DataDog/hiring-engineers/answers.md

   `I used the percent_usage_connections metric for the anomaly graph.
 Whenever the number of connections to this database as a fraction of the maximum number of allowed connections goes above a certain threshhold (i.e 0.1), the graph displays an anomaly`

 <br/>

 ## Step 4 - Monitoring Data

-- Create a new Metric Monitor called "My Metric Monitor" under `Monitors -> New Monitor`
+- Create a new Metric Monitor called **My Metric Monitor** under `Monitors -> New Monitor`
-- Setup the monitor to watches the average of my_metric and alert if it’s above the following values over the past 5 minutes:
+- Setup the monitor to watches the average of `my_metric` and alert if it’s above the following values over the past 5 minutes:

   - Warning threshold of 500
   - Alerting threshold of 800